SACRED HEARTH FRICTION FIRE

 The Blade \ The Plough \ The Stick

-Previously I was using larger thickness sticks carved to a flat blade at an angle at the end, so the blade was about 3 to 4 cms long and carved thin (5mm.)
-I found this is inefficient for me.
-What I found worked for me, is a blade about 15mm in diameter (much like you'd use for a bow drill spindle) which I remove the bark at the end and carve it to an angled blade about 8mm to 10mm in thickness.
-See pictures for an idea of how I carve the blade.
-The blade will find it's own shape once you start ploughing.
+What I have found worked for me, is a blade about 10mm in width at the tip squared off.
+Made from either a straight branch of similar diameter or battoned/carved from piece of wood cut off the hearth and shaped into a uniform cuboid.
+The blade needs to be as straight as possible.
+I carve the tip to about 8mm to 10mm in thickness.
+See pictures for an idea of how I carve the blade tip.
+The tip will find it's own shape once you start ploughing.
 You don't want it too thin as it will just carve through the base too quickly.
 Too wide, and it'll be harder to get the pressure.

 Length wise - I prefer it to be at least 30cm in length .
 If you have large hands then you may want a longer stick.
 I don't want it too long otherwise it may get in the way (poke myself in the chest\face!)
 Using the overhand grip, I've found it works better if the end of my fingers are at least 5cmish away from the tip, you don't want to be too close or too far away.
 Also I want to allow for the blade to get shorter over time, so I want to ensure the blade is long enough otherwise I'll be replacing it frequently.
 I have got through quite a lot of hazel rods in the last couple of weeks!

-I prefer the blade to be straight otherwise I won't be able to plough in a straight back and forth motion and I remove any knobbles/bumps etc so it is comfortable to grip (I find a comfortable blade makes a huge difference!)
+I prefer the blade to be straight otherwise I won't be able to plough in a straight back and forth motion and I remove any knobbles/bumps etc and round the edges off so it is comfortable to grip (I find a comfortable blade makes a huge difference in applying pressure otherwise it can hurt and prevent you from applying as much pressure.!)

 The Hand Grip and Posture